FlowFuse/website/src/blog/2022/11/flowforge-1-1-released.md

 video: TODO
 ---

-Persist files on your FlowForge projects, publish locally developed flows to dozens of devices in a few clicks, and use our new interface for managing Project Deployments
+Persist files on your FlowForge Projects, publish locally developed flows to dozens of Devices in a few clicks, and use our new interface for managing Project Deployments.

 <!--more-->

 We're pleased to announce version 1.1 is now available!
-The latest release of the FlowForge application containing new features, many improvements, and bug fixes.
+The latest release of the FlowForge application contains new features, many improvements, and bug fixes.
 Keep reading for the details of what's in this release or you can watch our 1 minute roundup video of the new release above.

 ## Features

-[Persistent File Storage](TODO docs link) We've had a great deal of feed back from our customers that being able to persist files in a project is a vital feature in Node-RED.
-In FlowForge 1.1 the flows can now create and persist files within your projects.
-We know those files are used in many creative ways and we're looking forward to seeing how uses improve their projects using this new feature.
+[Persistent File Storage](TODO docs link) We've had a great deal of feedback from our customers that being able to persist files in a project is a vital feature in Node-RED.
+In FlowForge 1.1 flows can now create and persist files within your Projects.
+We know those files are used in many creative ways and we're looking forward to seeing how users improve their Projects using this new feature.

 [Import Snapshots from Outside FlowForge](TODO docs link) Developers may wish to work on Node-RED in a local environment but want an easy path to share that with their team.
-You can now link your Node-RED instances running outside of FlowForge and push snapshots directly into your FlowForge projects to leverage FlowForge fully.
+You can now link your Node-RED instances running outside of FlowForge and push Snapshots directly into your FlowForge Projects to leverage FlowForge fully.
 With this new feature we've made it effortless to push a local build of a project to FlowForge for deployment to your staging and production FlowForge instances.

 ## Improvements

 [Project Deployments UX](https://github.com/flowforge/flowforge/issues/1046)
 We've reworked the interface for managing your FlowForge Deployments of Node-RED.
-We are seeing FlowForge users deploying their projects to edge devices at scale.
+We are seeing FlowForge users deploying their Projects to edge devices at scale.
-This is another step towards making it easier for users to manage a large quantity of devices in their projects.
+This is another step towards making it easier for users to manage a large quantity of devices in their Projects.

-When users change their username, email address, or password they'll now be notified through email of these changes to ensure these changes are made by the user.
+When users change their username, email address, or password they'll now be notified through email of changes to ensure they were made by the user.

-This release a lot of effort went into the install process, specifically the local install method.
-First and foremost; a default stack and template will be installed automatically.
-With that it ensures users get up and running with Node-RED much quicker.
-Administrators of each platform can still change stacks and templates when needed.
+In this release a lot of effort went into the install process, specifically the local install method.
+First and foremost; a default Stack and Template will be installed automatically.
+That will ensure users get up and running with Node-RED more quickly.
+Administrators of each platform can still change Stacks and Templates when needed.
 Secondly, the installer now auto generates the configuration file for Mosquitto, the MQTT broker FlowForge uses.
-Again making administrators much quicker when installing FlowForge.
+This again should save administrators time when installing FlowForge.

 ## Bug Fixes

 The v1.0.1 release included a bug fix where [snapshot rollbacks](https://github.com/flowforge/flowforge/issues/1186) didn't work, which has also been included in v1.1 onwards.

 We've fixed the following bugs in this release.